slskd/slskd/docs/config.md

 Paths must be absolute, meaning they must begin with `/`, `X:\`, or `\\`, depending on the system.
 Relative paths, such as `~/directory` or `../directory`, are not supported.
 Sharing a root mount on a unix-like OS (`/`) is also not supported.

 Shares can be excluded by prefixing them with `-` or `!`.
-It is useful in situations where sharing a subdirectory of a share isn't desired, for example, if a user wants to share their entire music library but not their personal recordings:
+This is useful in situations where sharing a subdirectory of a share isn't desired, for example, if a user wants to share their entire music library but not their personal recordings:

 ```yaml
 directories: